ctroein89/ctroein89.github.io/baby.md

 "European belt routing" refers to when the seat belt goes behind (from the baby's perspective) the car seat, which is generally safer in the event of a crash.
 The alternative (I assume "American belt routing") is that the seat belt exclusively over the lap of the infant.
 I picked the [Nuna Pipa rx + Pipa Relx Base](https://nunababy.com/usa/pipa-rx-infant-car-seat-with-relx-base) for this reason (partially because I wasn't aware of the Nuna Urbn).

 ### Weight and Size
 For an infant car seat, favor a lighter seat, so that you can secure your baby into the car seat before putting the car seat into the car.
-Installing a newborn into a car seat is hard enough, so don't over complicate it by having to contort to fit into the backseat of the car at the same time.
+Installing a newborn into a car seat is hard enough, so don't over complicate it by having to contort to fit into the backseat of the car at the same time, or having to struggle at your current strength.

 With the same thinking, look for a car seat that attaches to a stroller, instead of car seat that converts into a stroller.
 That's bulk (both weight and size) that you don't want to be lifting into the car at the same time as you are trying to put your baby in.